alessandrofama/wwise-godot-integration/README.md

 ## Getting started

 If you are a game developer that would like to integrate Wwise into your Godot project, go to the [releases](https://github.com/alessandrofama/wwise-godot-integration/releases) page to download the integration app and files.
+Don't forget to checkout the [tutorials](https://github.com/alessandrofama/wwise-godot-integration/wiki/Tutorials) on the wiki.

 If you would like to modify the code of the GDNative wrappers or build them yourself, go to the [Wwise GDNative](https://github.com/alessandrofama/wwise-godot-integration/tree/master/wwise-gdnative) or [Waapi GDNative](https://github.com/alessandrofama/wwise-godot-integration/tree/master/waapi-gdnative) pages for build instructions.

 ## Documentation

-The docs for the GDNative interfaces, custom nodes and addons can be accessed via the [wiki](https://github.com/alessandrofama/wwise-godot-integration/wiki)
+The docs for the GDNative interfaces, custom nodes and addons can be accessed through the [wiki](https://github.com/alessandrofama/wwise-godot-integration/wiki).

 ## Known issues